kevinknights29/AutoGen_for_GitHub/README.md

 The code generated should be submitted through a Pull Request, given me the final vote of approval.

+The repo that will be used as a target is: [AutoGen for GitHub Playground](https://github.com/kevinknights29/AutoGen_for_GitHub_Playground).

 ## System Design

 ### Process Flow